jhackett1/eventful-user-manager/readme.md

 The utility will let you know if the attempt succeeded or not.

+You can also run `npm run list` without supplying an email.

 Things to remember
 ------------------

 * The user needs to have signed in once already, otherwise Firebase won't recognise the email as belonging to a user.

 * The user **won't immediately see or benefit from new organiser permissions**.
-Their token needs to be refreshed, either manually or by waiting for the token to expire and be refreshed.
-You should probably remind the user to sign out and back in to the app.
-You can also revoke their token manually by running the `revoke` command from here.
+Their token needs to be refreshed, either manually or by waiting for the token to expire.
+You should either tell the user to sign out and back in to the app, or revoke their token manually by running the `revoke` command from here.

-* Equally, when a user is demoted back down to delegate level, this will only take effect when their token expires.
-You can revoke their token manually with `revoke`.
+* Demoting a user automatically revokes their token at the same time.

 To do
 -----